 Thank you for your interest in the Medical Honors Program at the University of Florida!
-The 2017 application cycle has ended.
-However, we invite you to review our website for detailed information, including our FAQ page.
+The 2018 application cycle will begin in mid-December of 2017.
+Specific dates will be posted soon.
+In the mean time, we invite you to review our website for detailed information about the program, including our FAQ page.

 This program is designed for students who are in their second year of enrollment at a 4-year accredited science degree granting institution (University of Florida or equivalent institution).
 This program is open to students who are both Florida and non-Florida residents.

 The application process is two-fold.
 The primary application is intended to verify basic eligibility for the program, and will gather information such as college coursework completed and biographical data.
 A one-time $30 application fee for the program is included in this step.
-The primary application opens each January.
+The application opens this year in mid-December.
 Please refer to this AMCAS Application Course Classification Guide for guidance regarding the coursework you list on your application.

 - January 9, 2017- Primary application opens